-Sarah leads the planning, communications, coordination, and conducting of research and knowledge mobilization outputs for EdCan.
+Sarah leads the planning, communications, coordination, and evaluation of knowledge mobilization outputs for EdCan.
 She earned her Master of Science Degree in Family Relations and Human Development and holds a Bachelor of Arts (Honours) in Psychology from the University of Guelph.
-Sarah’s research interests broadly include social-emotional development of K-12 students, knowledge mobilization, and program evaluation, in particular, analyzing school-based supports that promote positive mental health in both children and educators.
+She has previously conducted evaluations of SEL school-based supports in both the not-for-profit sector and school districts.